-Second, the University's Environmental Health and Safety Office wants to expand active and passive educational programs to include more information about fire safety in the residence halls.
-Third, we plan to continue to conduct the required fire drills.
+There are several future plans and goals for improvement in fire safety in residence life at McNeese State University.
+For examples, the University's Environmental Health and Safety Office wants to expand active and passive educational programs to include more information about fire safety in the residence halls.
+Second, we plan to continue to conduct the required fire drills.